 What gets limited?

 • Flexibility.
-Adjustments become harder mid-process
+Changes become harder mid-project

 The result?